Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: The special fiber of the smooth integral model

-In this section, we will determine the structure of the special fiber $\tilde{G}$ of $\underline{G}$ by observing the maximal reductive quotient and the component group when $E/F$ satisfies \textit{Case 1}, based on Section 4 of \cite{C1}.
+In this section, we will determine the structure of the special fiber $\tilde{G}$ of $\underline{G}$ by determining the maximal reductive quotient and the component group when $E/F$ satisfies \textit{Case 1}, by adapting the approach of Section 4 of \cite{C1}.
 From this section to the end, the identity matrix is denoted by id.